 4) Spend money on experiences

-Speaking of freedom of location, this will be the last post for a few weeks since I am off to Egypt on Friday for two weeks.
-I will do a post about the trip when I get back.
+Speaking of freedom of location, this will be the last post for a few weeks since I am off to Egypt on Friday, for two weeks.
+I did a post about the Egypt vacation costs if you are thinking of visiting Egypt yourself.

 5) Provide for your family

 I don’t need Warren Buffet money, but when my kid needs to go on a school tour, money should not be the issue.
-If my wife wants to go for a few beauty treatments monthly, I don’t want to it to even be a question, because I know it makes her happy.
-It is simple examples but being able to provide for the needs of my family without ever wondering where the money will come from, is happiness to me.
+If my wife wants to go for a few beauty treatments monthly, I don’t want it to even be a question, because I know it makes her happy.
+These are simple examples but being able to provide for the needs of my family without ever wondering where the money will come from, is happiness to me.

 6) Live healthier